Why do you need a blog in 2021?

 It would be best if you had a blog in 2021.

-The world has never been more online, and words are what make things happen.
+The world has never been more online, and words make things happen.

-And yes, you’d be crazy not to be making a few videos.
+And yes, you’d be crazy not to make a few videos.

-Even with video, a blog on your website is a must, and you can do both at the same time as we do here on Coworking I.D.E.A.
+Even with video, a blog on your website is a must, and you can do both simultaneously as we do here on Coworking I.D.E.A.
 Project.

-Sorry Bernie, why is blogging more important than ever in 2021?
+Sorry Bernie, why was blogging more critical than ever in 2021?

 In 2020 everyone went home and went online.